-Dr. Kim was joined by Nita Lee, MD, in 2015 as Assistant Director to help continue the expansion of community outreach and efforts.
+Dr. Kim was joined by Nita Lee, MD, in 2015 as Faculty Director to help continue the expansion of community outreach and efforts.

 The Comprehensive Cancer Center has a global presence, attracting cancer patients from around the world; however, our most important commitment is to the people of the Chicago metropolitan area and, particularly, the residents of surrounding neighborhoods including Bronzeville, Grand Boulevard, Hyde Park, Kenwood, Washington Park and Woodlawn.
 Maintaining a vibrant, two-way conversation with our South Side neighbors helps Comprehensive Cancer Center members better understand and meet patient needs.